Quick Answers for U.S. Taxpayers with Canadian Funds

 Scenario 1 — TFSA ETF Trap

 A dual U.S.-Canadian citizen holds VFV and XEQT inside a TFSA.
 Canada reports no taxable income.
 The U.S. file still sees Canadian-domiciled pooled funds, CAD distributions, share lots, FX conversions, and possible Form 8621 exposure.
+The TFSA does not neutralize PFIC status.
+It only removes the income from the Canadian return.

 Scenario 2 — One-Ticker ETF Trap

 The investor buys XEQT or VGRO and sees one line item on the brokerage screen.
 PFIC analysis sees a recursive reporting problem: fund-of-funds structure, underlying ETF layers, annual information statement questions, and election-path dependency.
+One ticker does not mean one compliance object.

 Scenario 3 — Robo-Advisor and DRIP Trap

 A Wealthsimple or Questwealth portfolio sells small amounts of Canadian ETFs during automated rebalancing.
 DRIPs then add fractional units after each CAD distribution.
 The investor sees routine automation.
 The U.S. file sees dispositions, purchase dates, USD basis points, and FX conversions.
+Micro-trades still count.
+Automatic does not mean tax-neutral.

 Scenario 4 — The Exit Sale Trap